Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Mapping Generated Interventions to CBT

 \section{Mapping Generated Interventions to CBT}

 To relate generated interventions to established therapeutic frameworks, we mapped them to Cognitive Behavioral Therapy (CBT) principles.
 The first author, who has extensive experience designing CBT-based interventions across both AI-mediated and non-AI settings (including 10+ prior works), first met with domain experts (E5 and E6) in separate alignment sessions to establish core CBT constructs and their interpretation in the context of our system, distinct from the prior expert consultations on system design.
 Together, they collaboratively reviewed and mapped an initial set of 40 intervention outputs to build a shared understanding of how different techniques were expressed in practice.
 Following this calibration process, the remaining interventions were mapped by the first author in line with these discussions.
+We note that this mapping is not a formal clinical fidelity evaluation, which remains future work.